 Such mistakes may result in wrong treatment which can be critical for the patients’ lives.
 Data accuracy provided by HL7’s FHIR standard will definitely help healthcare institutions avoid such events and save patients, money, and reputation.

-With APIs connectivity, healthcare providers will avoid manually filling the information in different platforms which minimizes the risk of breach.
+With API connectivity, healthcare providers will avoid manually filling in the information on different platforms which minimizes the risk of breach.

 Better Medical Applications